-- Other staff in the school - Staff who will visit the school from Acorn Education Trust or the Local Authority central services such as the Local Education Team, Sensory Service (for students with a hearing or visual need) or SALT (speech and language services)
+- Other staff in the school - •Staff who will visit the school from Acorn Education Trust or the Local Authority central services such as the Local Education Team, Sensory Service (for students with a hearing or visual need) or SALT (speech and language services)

 Types of SEN support provided What would this mean for your child?
-Who can get this kind of support?
-All children receive class teacher input via good and outstanding classroom teaching.
-The teacher will have the highest possible expectations for your child and all pupils in their class.
+Who?
+All children receive class teacher input via good and outstanding The teacher will have the highest possible expectations for all.
 All teaching is based on building on what your child already knows, can do and can understand.
-Putting in place different ways of teaching so that your child is fully involved in learning in class.
-This may involve things like using more practical learning or providing different resources adapted for your child.
-Putting in place specific strategies (which may be suggested by the SENCO or staff from outside agencies) to enable your child to access the learning task.
-All children in school receive this.
-Specific small group work.
-This group may be supported with Your child's teacher will have carefully checked on your child's progress and will have decided that your child has gaps in their understanding/learning and needs Any child who has specific gaps in their understanding of a differentiated learning which some extra support to close the gap between your child subject/area of is either: and their peers. learning.
-Run in the classroom or They will write a SEND Passport for your child with outside. targets to be achieved individually, in small groups or Run by a teacher or a within whole class to help your child make more Teaching Assistant who progress. has received training to A Teaching Assistant/Teacher (or outside professional run these groups. like a Speech and Language Therapist) will run these small group sessions using the Passport and/or teachers plans, or a recommended programme.
-Children with specific If your child has been identified as needing more Children with specific barriers to learning that specialist input instead of/or in addition to good and barriers to learning outstanding class room teaching and targeted learning, cannot be overcome through that cannot be referrals will be made to outside agencies to advise and whole class good and overcome through support the school in enabling your child to make outstanding teaching and whole class specific small groups. good/outstanding progress.
-Before referrals are made you will be asked to come to teaching, a meeting to discuss your child's progress and help plan differentiation and possible ways forward. targeted support.
-If it is agreed that the support of an outside agency is a way forward, you will be asked to give your permission for the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or Educational Psychologist.
+All classroom teaching.
+Adapting and changing lessons and resources for different learning styles Putting in place specific strategies (which may be suggested by the SENCO or staff from outside agencies) Specific small group work.
+If your child has gaps in their understanding/learning and needs the teacher will offer extra support to close the gap between your child and their peers.
+They will write a SEND Passport for your child with targets On the passport they will set specific tasks and interventions to achieve these goasls.
+This is part of the Graduated Approach: Plan, Do, Review Any child with gaps in their learning Children with specific barriers to learning that cannot be overcome through whole class good and outstanding teaching and specific small groups.
+If your child has been identified as needing more specialist input, referrals will be made to outside agencies to advise and support the school in enabling your child to make progress.
+Parents will be invited into school for a meeting, where you will be asked to give your permission for the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or Educational Psychologist.
 This will help the school and yourself understand your child's particular needs, better.
-The specialist professional will work with your child to understand their needs and make recommendations, which may include: Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to support them better Support to set targets which will include their specific professional expertise Your child's involvement in a group run by school staff under the guidance of the outside professional e.g. a social skills group or sensory circuit A group or individual works with an outside professional The school may suggest that your child also needs some agreed individual support or group support in school.
-They will tell you how the support will be used and what strategies will be put in place This is usually provided via an Education, Health and Children with more complex Children whose needs will require more Care Plan (EHCP).
-This means your child will have been learning needs are: support. identified by the class teacher/SENCO as needing a Severe, complex and particularly high level of individual and small group lifelong.
-Need more teaching which cannot be provided from the resources than 15 hours of already delegated to the school.
-This level of support support in school. would be appropriate for children whose learning needs are severe, complex and lifelong.
-Usually, if your child requires this high level of support they may also need specialist support in school from a professional outside the school.
-This may be from:
+The specialist professional will make recommendations, which may include: Making changes to the way your child is supported in school.
+Children where a significant need is identified.
+Children with more complex needs will require more support.
+This is usually provided via an Education , Health and Care Plan (EHCP) .
+This means your child will have been identified by the class teacher/SENCO as needing a particularly high level of individual and small group teaching which cannot be provided from the resources already delegated to the school.
+At this point your child may also need specialist support in school from a outside professional, This will require a referral from the school or other health care professional.
+This may be from: - Wiltshire SENS Children whose learning needs are: Severe, complex and lifelong.
+Need more than 15 hours of support in school.